omeatai/src-Business-Analysis/README.md

     - 3. What happens when the user enters password and clicks login?
       - So when the user enters password clicks login, the system validates the password.
       - If the password is valid, it displays the account summary page.
-      - If the password is invalid, it displays the error message and the error message is invalid: (Password Please re-enter).
+      - If the password is invalid, it displays the error message and the error message is: Invalid Password, Please re-enter.
-      - And if they enter wrong password three times, the system should lock the account.
+      - And if they enter wrong password three (3) times, the system should lock the account.
+      - The account will be locked for an indefinite period until it is unlocked by calling the customer care or by the User.
+    <br> &ensp; <br>
+    - 4. If the account is locked, how can the user unlock their account?
+      - The customer does not have an ability to unlock the account themselves on the web page.
+      - They will need to call the customer care and verify who they are.
+      - OR
+      - They would be able to unlock their account by answering some sensitive questions related to their account on the web.
-    <br> &ensp; <br> -
+    <br> &ensp; <br>

 ![image](https://github.com/omeatai/src-Business-Analysis/assets/32337103/5193ed92-c8e6-4eaa-85f8-1c5ef4c4f225)
 ![image](https://github.com/omeatai/src-Business-Analysis/assets/32337103/b0e45db2-e37b-4c17-804b-2157a57c9680)